srozange/devoxx2020-contract-testing/README.md

     token: [your token]
 ```

-We can now go the the contract verification.
+We can now go the contract verification.
 - Go in the `ContractVerificationTest` class which is our test class
 - uncomment `@PactBroker` which tells pact we will use the pact broker
 - uncomment `@Provider("inventory-service")` which tells pact we want to test all the contracts which have `inventory-service` as the provider